francis-chris5/GameEngineReferenceProjects/README.md

 <h2>Panda3D</h2>
 Ease of use of Python game development, but it's actually a c-wrapper, so decent speed.
 The rendering pipeline was created for a cartoonish style game by disney, but sometimes that's enough.

+For models, export a .glb from blender then use the custom python module "gltf2bam" to convert it to a .bam model.

 <br><br>

 <h2>jMonkey</h2>